 As students develop clearer ideas of their thesis and dissertation topics, they may feel that another faculty member would be a better fit to supervise their studies.
 Any student wishing to change supervisors must fill out a form available from the Graduate Administrative Assistant and submit the request to the Graduate Committee.
 Before formally initiating a change, students should talk about the proposed change with both their current supervisor and their proposed supervisor.
-The Graduate Committee also requires that the change request form include the written opinions of both "old" and "new" supervisors about the proposed change.
-Note that the School of Labour Studies may not be able to accommodate all requests for changes because of the limited availability of Faculty members.
+The Graduate Committee also requires that the change request form include the written opinions of both "old" and "new" supervisors about the proposed changes because of the limited availability of Faculty members.